wasdennnoch/reddit-anti-gif-bot/README.md

 (the gifv-bot already covers gifs from imgur) and an internal stats counter that keeps track of the amount of submissions the bot scraped, the amount of gifs, domains that host gifs etc.
 Maybe I'll eventually create a website where I make these stats available.
-Until then I'll keep them private (well, I accidentally commited a dev version but whatever, it's no secret) to enhance the bot and for my own curiosity.
+Until then I'll keep them private (well, I accidentally commited a dev version once but whatever, it's no secret) to enhance the bot and for my own curiosity.

 ## And I?

-If you find any bugs or want to submit an enhancement feel free to submit a pull request and I'll update the bot quickly!
+If you find any bugs or want to submit an enhancement feel free to open an issue or submit a pull request and I'll look into it!